grosem/AIND-Sudoku/README.md

 # Question 1 (Naked Twins)
 Q: How do we use constraint propagation to solve the naked twins problem?
 A: Constraint propagation is a process of inference.
-It uses constraints to remove values from the domain.
-Every box of a sudoku can hold one of nine digits which have to adhere to the sudoku rules. *Naked Twins* is a strategy to remove digits from the possible solutions:
+It satisfies constraints by removing values from the domain.
+Every box of a sudoku can hold one of nine digits which have to adhere to the sudoku rules.
+Once digits get removed, there might be other constraints leading to even more removals and so on. *Naked Twins* is a strategy to remove digits from the possible solutions.
+Its from the sudoku rules derived constraints work like this:

 1. Each box has a unique set of 20 peers with the constraint that the box's digit is unique among its peers.
 2. If the box has two possible solutions (this also works for n>2 solutions) and has n-1 peers with the same solutions, it is certain that these numbers are distributed between these boxes.